Frequently Asked Questions - ADR Systems

 What are your technical capabilities?

-In addition to secure videoconferencing capabilities provided through Zoom and Skype, we provide WI-FI, wireless printing and have large screen projection capabilities.
+In addition to secure videoconferencing capabilities provided through Zoom, we provide WI-FI, wireless printing and have large screen projection capabilities.

-Do I need to have an agreement with the other side to use ADR Systems before submitting my case?
+Does the other side need to agree to use ADR Systems before I submit my case?

-We can assist with bringing the parties to the table.
+No – we can assist with bringing the parties to the table.
 Our case managers are here to help you even before a session is scheduled.
-Often parties will discuss their case with a case manager who can suggest the most qualified neutrals to handle the case, suggest possible dispute resolution processes and will even contact the other side — if requested — to propose dispute resolution at ADR Systems and answer their questions.
+Often parties will discuss their case with a case manager who can suggest the most qualified neutrals to handle the case and possible dispute resolution processes.
+Case managers will even contact the other side — if requested — to propose dispute resolution at ADR Systems and answer their questions.

 Do you have parking and other transportation information?